-This project is 35% complete.
-It is expected to end by August 31, 2016, but a request has been received to extend this project to March 31, 2017.
-It is under review.
+This project is ??% complete.
+It was expected to end by August 31, 2016, but has been extended to March 31, 2017.

-• Developing a Data Driven Traffic Impact Assessment Tool for Work Zones, University of Missouri-Columbia, Praveen Edara as PI.
+Developing a Data Driven Traffic Impact Assessment Tool for Work Zones, University of Missouri-Columbia, Praveen Edara as PI.

-Work zone travel time prediction models were developed using work zone data for I-70, I-270, and MO 141 in St. Louis.
-A prototype tool integrating the prediction model, travel time and work zone data, and work zone location information is under development.
-The final report documenting the data collection, reduction, and prototype development is being compiled.
+Work zone travel time prediction models were further developed using work zone data for I-70, I-270, and MO 141 in St. Louis.
+Progress was also made on the prototype tool integrating the prediction model, travel time and work zone data, and work zone location information.
+The final report documenting the data collection, reduction, and prototype development is nearing completion.

-The project is approximately 60% complete.
+The project is approximately 80% complete.
 It is expected to end by December 31, 2016.

-Orange Work Zone Pavement Marking Midwest Field Test, University of Wisconsin - Madison, Madhav Chitturi as Pl.
+• Orange Work Zone Pavement Marking Midwest Field Test, University of Wisconsin - Madison, Madhav Chitturi as Pl.